By preventing shoulder stiffness and misalignment of my neck, I get far fewer headaches than I used to.

 Modern life includes sitting in front of computers, driving, hand-held devices, and watching TV—all of these activities create severe stress on our neck and shoulders.
 While we know we should take constant breaks from these activities, we often "forget!"

-Holding our arms out in front of us and/or cocking our necks to see the screen properly, we put pressure on our neck and shoulders that they weren't built to handle.
+Holding our arms out in front of us and/or cocking our necks to see the screen properly, we put pressure on our necks and shoulders that they weren't built to handle.
 This sets us up for muscle and joint strain and often leads to tension headaches.
 Over time, repetition of poor posture can weaken muscles that normally hold our necks in the correct alignment.
 When they weaken over time, the cervical bones can move around in ways that they shouldn't, pinching, squishing, and generally wreaking havoc.
 Muscle spasms, also caused by long-term bad posture, can do the same thing.

 What Kind of Headache Do You Have?